thoughtbot/dns/book/chapters/glossary.md

 See also: _Nameserver_.

-**PKI**
+**Public-key Infrastructure (PKI)**

-Public key infrastructure.
+Public-key infrastructure.
 The system we (the internet) have agreed on to set up and maintain secure certificates.
 Kind of like how society decided we should fund the government, so we use the system of taxes.
 This system is used by browsers, servers, certificate authorities, and more to ensure we all have safe, secure browsing experiences.

+See the section on [public-key infrastructure](#public-key-infrastructure) for more information.

 **Private Key**

 A long, unique string of random looking numbers and letters that represents someone or something.
 Maybe that thing is a server, a website, or your computer.
 Imagine a physical lock and a key.
 In public key encryption, the _public key_ is the lock, and the _private key_ is the key.
 Confusing terms, yes, but that's more or less how it works.
 Never give your private key out or make it visible to the world.

+See the section on [public-key infrastructure](#public-key-infrastructure) for more information.

 **Public Key**

 As opposed to a _private key_, this is a different long, unique string of random-looking numbers and letters that represents someone or something.
 Feel free to give this out to anyone; it does not have to be private.
 Putting this somewhere else (like a server) usually gives you access, so long as you have the matching _private key_.

+See the section on [public-key infrastructure](#public-key-infrastructure) for more information.

 **Public-key Encryption**